oldgregg89/Garden-Project-/readme.md

 * Open the project up in Visual Code Studio.
 * In your terminal run 'npm install'.
 * To build the project run 'npm run build'
+* To start the webpack server 'npm run start'

 ## Specs